bartekmp/osmosmjerka/README.md

 # osmosmjerka
-[Osmosmjerka](https://hr.wikipedia.org/wiki/Osmosmjerka) is a simple web-based [word search](https://en.wikipedia.org/wiki/Word_search) game, with a little twist.
+[Osmosmjerka](https://hr.wikipedia.org/wiki/Osmosmjerka) (*Croatian word for eight-direction word search puzzle*) is a simple web-based [word search](https://en.wikipedia.org/wiki/Word_search) game, with a little twist.
 It uses words from the internal database, which are divided into separate categories, so each puzzle is having a certain theme.
 Each word has to have the translation into the other language, so you can treat the game as something similar to [flashcard](https://en.wikipedia.org/wiki/Flashcard) language training.